Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Evaluation

 \subsection{Dataset adaptation}

 To align the benchmark with CELEC, we filtered and modified the provided train, validation, and test splits.
 In particular, we removed unanswerable questions where the gold SQL did not execute successfully on the MIMIC-IV demo database (see Appendix~\ref{apd:test-set-sampling} for full details).
 After adaptation, we used all training and validation points as few-shot candidates for SQL prompting, 10\% of the new test set (78 queries) as validation data for hyperparameter tuning, and the remaining 90\% (707 queries) for evaluation.
 By ensuring that all test queries are executable, this adaptation yields a more reliable measure of model capability.
-Although not identical to the official leaderboard split, the results remain informative for comparison with published systems.
+We note that the deviation from the official leaderboard split precludes direct performance comparisons between CELEC and published systems; we present the leaderboard numbers as a contextual reference for understanding CELEC's performance.